Anifacc/anifacc.github.io/_posts/2017-01-01-One-Letter-of-Hunter-S-Thompson.md

 Let's assume that you think you have a choice of eigth paths to follow (all pre-defined paths, of course).
 And let's assume that you can't see any real purpose in any of the eight.
 THEN --- and here is the essence of all I've said --- you MUST FIND A NINTH PATH.

 Naturally, it isn't easy as it sounds.
 You've lived a relatively narrow life, a vertical rather than horizontal existence.
 So it isn't any too difficult to understand why you seem to feel the way you do.
-But ** a man who procrastinatese in his CHOOSING will inevitably have his choice made for him by circumstance.
+But a man who procrastinatese in his CHOOSING will inevitably have his choice made for him by circumstance.

 So if you now number yourself among the disenchanted, then you have no choice but to accept things as they are, or to seriously seek something else.
-But beware of looing for goals: look for a way of life.
+But beware of looking for goals: look for a way of life.
 Decide how you want to live and then see what you can do to make a living WITHIN that way of life.
 But you say, "I don't know where to look; I don't know what to look for."

 And there's the crux.